appbaseio/Docs/content/docs/reactivesearch/react-searchbox/searchbox.md

     - **`error`**: `Object`
     An object containing the error info.
     - **`suggestions`** `() => Array<Object>`
     This method can be used to get the parsed suggestions from the `results`.
-If `enablePopularSuggestions` property is set to `true` then the popular suggestions will get appended at the top with a top-level property named `_popular_suggestion` as `true`.
 The `suggestion` object will have the following shape:

     ```ts
     {
         label: string;
         value: string;
+        _suggestion_type: String;
         source: Object;
     }
     ```